awesto/django-shop/docs/reference/cart-checkout.rst

 ===========

 The cart consists of two models classes ``Cart`` and ``CartItem``, both inheriting from ``BaseCart`` and ``BaseCartItem`` respectively.
-As with most models in **djangoSHOP**, these are :ref:`deferred-models`, so that inheriting from a base class automatically sets the foreign keys to the appropriate model.
+As with most models in **djangoSHOP**, these are using the :ref:`reference/deferred-models`, so that inheriting from a base class automatically sets the foreign keys to the appropriate model.
 This gives the programmer the flexibility to add as many fields to the cart, as the merchant requires for his special implementation.

 In most use-cases, the default cart implementation will do the job.
 These default classes can be found at :class:`shop.models.defaults.cart.Cart` and :class:`shop.models.defaults.cart_item.CartItem`.